 Then, seconds after Sunderland's outstanding goalkeeper Simon Mignolet came rushing out to make an excellent stop to deny Rooney, Queens Park Rangers pulled themselves level at the Etihad.

 Djibril Cisse, the former Liverpool and Sunderland striker, was the man to deliver and a second from Jamie Mackie brought mixed scenes from all the fans on Wearside.
-The title - again - was heading back to Salford.
+The title - again - was heading

 In typical United fashion, they kept things tight, organised and effective despite the tension.